 Balance Pose (Tuladandasana)

 Tuladandasana, also known as the Balance pose, is an advanced yoga asana.
-The name is derived from the Samskrta words 'Tula', which means balance, 'Danda', which means staff, and 'Asana', which means pose.
+The name is derived from the Sanskrit words 'Tula', which means balance, 'Danda', which means staff, and 'Asana', which means pose.
 This posture is beneficial for practicing and maintaining balance, good for the weakness of the nerves, particularly in the legs.
 This asana is great for sportsmen and runners.
 Aside from the physical benefits, it also helps reduce anxiety, calms the mind, and enhances memory and concentration.

 How to Practice Tuladandasana: